pan0ne/noise-nodes/README.md

 # noise-nodes project
 detect and visulize noisy spots (streets, parks)

-### Nodes = ESP32 and INMS411 Mic Sensor -> send data to InfluxDB Server and visulized by Grafana incl.
+### Nodes = ESP32 and INMS411 Mic Sensor -> send data to InfluxDB Server and visualized by Grafana incl.
 MAP Plugin
 Measurements in decibels (dB) are sent to influxdb over wifi.
 Goal should be a LoRa mesh network.

 ### Pin Diagramm